 Helicoid

 The metric does not uniquely determine the shape of the surface.
-For example, metrics helicoid and catenoid, parameterized accordingly, coincide, that is, there is a correspondence between their regions that preserves all lengths ( isometry).
+For example, metrics helicoid And catenoid, parameterized accordingly, coincide, that is, between their areas there is a correspondence that preserves all lengths ( isometry).
 Properties that are preserved under isometric transformations are called internal geometry surfaces.
-The internal geometry does not depend on the position of the surface in space and does not change when it is bent without tension and compression (for example, when bending cylinder in cone) .
+The internal geometry does not depend on the position of the surface in space and does not change when it is bent without stretching or compressing (for example, when bending cylinder V cone) .

 Normal and normal section